sourcehut-mirrors/chawan/doc/hacking.md

 ### Spacing

 No blank lines inside procedures (and other code blocks).
 A single blank line separates two procs, type defs, etc.  If your proc doesn't fit on two 24-line screens, split it up into more procs instead of inserting blank lines.

-Exceptions: none.
-Occasionally a proc will get larger than two screens, and that's ok, but try to avoid it.
+Exceptions: occasionally a proc will get larger than two screens, and that's ok, but try to avoid it.

 Rationale: makes it easier to edit in vi.